ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 `Bitbucket, Jira, Bamboo <https://docs.artemis.ase.in.tum.de/dev/setup/bamboo-bitbucket-jira/>`__ or `Gitlab, Jenkins <https://docs.artemis.ase.in.tum.de/dev/setup/jenkins-gitlab/>`__

-TO DO: Add documentation how to deploy Jira, Bamboo, Bitbucket, Jenkins, Gitlab on Kubernetes

 Build Artemis
 -------------
 Build the Artemis application for Docker using the following command: